Toward Practical Forecasts of Public Sentiments via Convexification for Mean Field Games: Evidence from Real World

-where $\nu $ is the outward unit normal vector on the boundary $\partial \Omega $.
+where $\nu $ is the outward unit normal vector on the boundary $\partial \Omega $. }

-\begin{remark} The use of initial conditions for both $u$ and $m$ in \eqref{2.3} differs from the conventional MFG formulation \cite{LasryLions2007}, which typically prescribes one initial and one terminal condition:
+\begin{remark} We refer to our previous work \cite{Kliba2025} for a detailed discussion on the challenges of having both initial conditions for $u$ and $m$.
+For example, in the case where $\beta$ is a positive constant, the term $u_t + \beta \Delta u$ combined with initial condition $u(x,0) = u_0(x)$ introduces extreme instability into the task of solving for $u$, rendering standard time-marching numerical approaches ineffective. {The convexification method proposed here offers a balance between accuracy of the solution and stability of the problem up to a certain point in time.} \end{remark}

-However, in the forecasting problem considered here, the terminal condition $u(x,T)$ is unknown and cannot be prescribed.
-Instead, we assume that both initial conditions $u_{0}(x)$ and $m_{0}(x)$ are observable at time $t=0$, which leads naturally to the formulation \eqref{2.3}.
-We refer to our previous work \cite{Kliba2025} for a detailed discussion on the challenges of having both initial conditions for $u$ and $m$.
-For example, in the case where $\beta$ is a positive constant, the term $u_t + \beta \Delta u$ combined with initial condition $u(x,0) = u_0(x)$ introduces extreme instability into the task of solving for $u$, rendering standard time-marching numerical approaches ineffective. \end{remark}
+{ \begin{remark} There is a trade-off associated with treating the initial value of the value function as a latent parameter.
+Indeed, this formulation means that we must try to use the available data to identify this parameter.
+See Section \ref{sec:initial_value_estimation} for our approach to this aspect of the problem. \end{remark} }

 Now consider the Sobolev space

 where $H^2(Q_T)$ denotes the standard Sobolov space of functions on $Q_T$ with square-integrable weak derivatives up to order two.
 We formulate the forecasting problem for the MFG system \eqref{2.1}--\eqref{2.4} as follows.